Dance Program

 RECITAL:

-The rehearsal is scheduled for THURSDAY, MARCH 7TH.
-More information to come.
+The rehearsal is scheduled for THURSDAY, FEBRUARY 20.

 ACRO: Learn the fundamentals of movement, timing and stunts.
 We will focus on flexibility, body strengthening and stunts.